universedocs/Universe-Docs/README.md

 6. Need to explore options like "What if a neuron fails and the server stops?".
 Can use XPC mechanisms in swift!
 7. Need to explore options to remove/add/update neuron from client or server dynamically without building application.
 XPC mechanism?

-## Known issues:
+## Known issues

 1. The udcdocument is not changing the document name when document title is changed.
 Also the language title is not changing!
 2. Some document items are not in natural order
 3. Some other issues are randomly coming need to resolve
 4. Due to database issue application is not running properly.
 It is resolvable!

-## Some documents you can view in document map (the left view. search by typig in search bar) to check how document items look like:
+## Some documents you can view in document map (the left view. search by typing in search bar) to check how document items look like

 1. food ingredient
 2. food ingredient unit